tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### A note on integration tests

-We've verified that we make the right API calls to Yahoo but some combination of tests may want to use a fake Yahoo.
-You'll still be using the Yahoo adapter but talking to a different service (which you own, for example, a running HTTP server with canned responses).
-When you get into this situation, you'll want to run a test now and again to verify your fake and real Yahoo services are in sync.
+We've verified that we make the right API calls to Yahoo but used a fake Yahoo to do so.
+The tests go through the production Yahoo class adapter but talk to a different end points which we own.
+There's a danger that the behaviour we set on these fake services can get out of sync with the real services.
+If Yahoo change their API, we'd want a test to fail.
+Faked out tests could still pass .

-For example, if we've built our tests expecting market data to respond with a HTTP response code of 404 (Not Found) for a price that isn't yet available, we should prove that's what Yahoo would actually say.
+For example, if we've build our tests expecting market data to respond with a HTTP response code of 404 (Not Found) for a price that isn't yet available, we should prove that's what Yahoo would actually return.
 Working from a specification is one thing but we'd prefer to have a test fail if our mocks and real market data components get out of sync.
-If Yahoo change their API, we'd want a test to fail.
-The previous faked out tests would still pass as our internal API is still working, it's just the adapter that's broken.

 ## Benefits using ports and adapters